 - Disbursements.
 Disbursements shall be made only in accordance with a specific authorization or a general budget approved by the Board of Directors and on such terms, including appropriate provisions for bonds, as may be established by the Board.

 - Audits.
 There shall be an annual audit of TNC by an independent certified public accountant.
 The independent auditor shall be appointed annually by the Board upon the recommendation of the Audit Committee, and shall report to the Audit Committee.
 The fees for the independent auditor shall be set by the Audit Committee.
-No less frequently than every five years, the Audit Committee shall recommend whether a new independent auditor should be selected; if the then-current auditor is retained, a new lead partner or officer shall be selected.
+No less frequently than every five years, the Audit Committee shall recommend whether a new independent auditor should be selected.
 The Board of Directors, upon the recommendation of the Audit Committee, may direct the audit of offices, programs and activities of TNC at such times and in such a manner as it may specify.

 Any Board member or other person who performs services for the corporation at the request of TNC and who does not receive compensation other than reimbursement of expenses shall be immune from civil liability to the extent provided by applicable law.

 Each director, governor, or officer of TNC shall discharge his or her respective duties in compliance with the standards of the law of the District of Columbia, including, without limitation: (a) in good faith; (b) with the care an ordinarily prudent person in a like position would exercise under similar circumstances; and (c) in a manner such director, governor or officer reasonably believes to be in the best interests of the corporation, as determined by TNC.